 Renting a car

-While there are many companies offering car rental services, you should always make sure your reservation is with an approved car rental company.
+While there are many companies offering car rental services, always make sure your reservation is with an approved car rental company.
 They will ensure the car is safe and roadworthy.
 You can choose from a range of car models in various sizes.

 Usually when hiring a car, you will be asked to show proof of identity (for example, your passport) and a credit card.
 You will also need to show your valid driving licence.
 Check with the rental company to see if you need more documentation, such as an international driver’s permit.